foambubble/foam/docs/publishing/generate-gatsby-site.md

 ## Using foam-gatsby-template

-You can use [foam-gatsby-template](https://github.com/mathieudutour/foam-gatsby-template) to generate a static site to host it online on Github or [Vercel](https://vercel.com).
+You can use [foam-gatsby-template](https://github.com/mathieudutour/foam-gatsby-template) to generate a static site to host it online on GitHub or [Vercel](https://vercel.com).

 ### Publishing your foam to GitHub pages

-It comes configured with Github actions to auto deploy to Github pages when changes are pushed to your main branch.
+It comes configured with GitHub actions to auto deploy to GitHub pages when changes are pushed to your main branch.

 ### Publishing your foam to Vercel